EBM: a remedy for Aotearoa New Zealand's oceans

 Aotearoa New Zealand’s coasts and oceans are under pressure, and the way we manage our marine environments is fragmented and inconsistent.

 EBM is a holistic and inclusive way to take care of our marine environments in the long-term, and for the social, cultural and economic benefit of all New Zealanders.

-There is increasing pressure on Aotearoa's oceans, which is reducing biodiversity and ecosystem resilience, affecting the health of the moana, and increasing conflict for space and resources.
+There is increasing pressure on Aotearoa New Zealand's oceans, which is reducing biodiversity and ecosystem resilience, affecting the health of the moana, and increasing conflict for space and resources.